Borjamomo96/ESPADA/README.md

 ## Installation

-**DISCLAIMER**: The steps provided here are RECOMMENDATION only, there may be other ways to install ADP Alma Pipeline that will also work.
+**DISCLAIMER**: The steps provided here are RECOMMENDATION only, there may be other ways to install ADPALMAP that will also work.

-We recommend installing ADP Alma pipeline in an isolated environment as described below.
+We recommend installing ADPALMAP in an isolated environment as described below.

 ADPALMAP requires Python 3.10 or later, If you don't have Python 3.10 or later, you can install pyenv and pyenv-virtualenv, which will manage python versions for you.
 You can use the automatic installer pyenv-installer: